pyrmont/testament/api.md

 (exercise! args & body)
 ```

-Define, run and reset the tests provided in the macro body
+Defines, runs and resets the tests provided in the macro body

 This macro will run the forms in `body`, call `run-test!`, call `reset-tests!`
 and then return the value of `run-tests!`.